GenevieveLeyden/ukb.weighted.prs/README.md

 ## Details

 #### Input files
-Two input files are required to generate the weighted score: (1) a list of rsids (SNPLISTFILE) and (2) a two column file indicating the rsids and weights derived from a relevant GWAS (SCORE).
+Two input files are required to generate the weighted score: (1) a list of rsids (SNPLISTFILE) and (2) a three column file indicating the rsids, effect_allele and weights derived from a relevant GWAS (SCORE).
 Local storage of the ukb genetic and sample data are maintained by MRCIEU and are described elsewhere.

 #### Clone repo
 To use the pipeline, clone the repo to your working directory on BC4: `git clone git@github.com:GenevieveLeyden/ukb.weighted.prs.git`.